vippsas/vipps-partner-api/vipps-partner-api.md

 ### Future improvements

 We may allow the merchant to change some of the data pre-filled by the partner, but this is not trivial.
-The updated data must also be made available for the partner.
+If the merchant changes any data, the partner must be notified and also get the updated data - then merge&sync that with the "old" data that was sent in the first place.

 ## Questions?